linode/docs/docs/guides/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

 This tutorial assumes that you are familiar with the following:

 1. You are familiar with GNU/Command line.
 2. You can edit files using the Nano text editor.
-Refer to this [Nano Command line](https://www.linode.com/docs/guides/use-nano-text-editor-commands/) guide if you aren’t familiar with it.
+Refer to [Nano Commands](/docs/guides/use-nano-text-editor-commands/) guide if you aren’t familiar with it.
 3. You understand the basics of MySQL data.
 4. You have a basic understanding of email configurations.
 If not, you may wish to review the concepts in the [Running a Mail Server](/docs/email/running-a-mail-server/) guide.